quinn-rs/quinn/quinn/examples/README.md

 $ cargo run --example https_server ./
 ```

-*additional arguments can be passed, see the `Opt` struct in the example.*

 2. HTTP Client (`http_client.rs`)

 The client requests a file and prints it to the console.